Vader, Washington: Etymology

-The community was platted under the name Kraft and became known as Little Falls after the waterfalls of the same name on Olequa Creek.
+The community was platted under the name Kraft after Paul Kraft, a postmaster in Lewis County.
+The early town became known as Little Falls after the waterfalls of the same name on Olequa Creek.
 The name was changed to Sopenah by the Northern Pacific Railway after it refused to recognize the moniker because there was already a Little Falls, Minnesota.
-The townspeople were unsatisfied with the new name and petitioned the Washington State Legislature to change it to Toronto but several communities with that title already existed in the United States, not solving the concern over naming confusion.
-A dispute then arose which was resolved by a compromise agreement to name the town after a German resident, and Civil War veteran, named Martin Vader.
-The town name was changed to Vader by the legislature on March 25, 1913.
+(Note: Northern Pacific preemptively hung a Sopenah sign on the local depot during discussions over the name of the town.)
+The townspeople were unsatisfied with the new name and petitioned the Washington State Legislature to change it to Toledo (Note: Other news reporting on the early days of the Little Falls-Vader name debate mention residents suggested "Toronto" as an alternative.
+See sources in the section for the discrepancy.) but several communities with that title already existed in the United States, not solving the concern over naming confusion.
+The dispute continued which was resolved by a compromise agreement to name the town after Martin Vader, a German resident, and American Civil War veteran.
+The town name was officially changed to Vader by the legislature on March 25, 1913.
 Vader later moved to California or Florida where a myth began that he did not care for the recognition; later reporting stated that he was proud of the honor.

 Twice in the 21st century motions have been made to change the community's moniker back to its original name, Little Falls, due to a variety of concerns such as the name of Vader did not encapsulate the meaning of the town, or that the title of Little Falls would be more inviting from a tourism and visitor standpoint.
 The issue was added to the ballot in 2005 and 2015 to determine voter approval; both attempts failed.
-In the 2015 vote, 131 residents voted against the change and 73 in favor.
+In the 2015 vote, 131 residents voted against the change and 73 in favor; costs over the change to highway signage was deemed a significant concern.
+(Note: Other sourcing lists the 2015 name-change vote as 108 in favor and 64 opposed.)
+The mayor at the time, Ken Smith, stated that Vader could remain a beneficial moniker considering the connection to Darth Vader of Star Wars.